-Your child's head and face may look swollen and bruised after the operation.
-This particularly affects the eyes so the nurses will clean them carefully in the days following the operation.
+Your child's head and face will look swollen and bruised after the operation.
+This particularly affects the eyes following fronto-orbital remodelling and the nurses will clean them carefully in the days following the operation.
 Swelling tends to get worse for the first two to three days and then start to improve.
 The nurses will check your child's head bandage every few hours and re-apply it if it is getting tight.